awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-creating.md

 **Important**
 You are responsible for ensuring the security of your origin server\.
 You must ensure that CloudFront has permission to access the server and that the security settings are appropriate to safeguard your content\.

-1. Create your CloudFront web distribution:
+1. Create your CloudFront distribution:
-   + For more information about creating a web distribution using the CloudFront console, see [Creating a Web Distribution](distribution-web-creating-console.md)\.
+   + For more information about creating a distribution using the CloudFront console, see [Creating a Distribution](distribution-web-creating-console.md)\.
-   + For information about creating a web distribution using the CloudFront API, go to [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.
+   + For information about creating a distribution using the CloudFront API, go to [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.

 1. Optional: If you created your distribution using the CloudFront console, create more cache behaviors or origins for your distribution\.
-For more information, see [To Update CloudFront Distributions Using the CloudFront Console](HowToUpdateDistribution.md#HowToUpdateDistributionProcedure)\.
+For more information, see [To Update CloudFront Distributions \(Console\)](HowToUpdateDistribution.md#HowToUpdateDistributionProcedure)\.

-1. Test your web distribution\.
-For more information, see [Testing a Web Distribution](distribution-web-testing.md)\.
+1. Test your distribution\.
+For more information, see [Testing a Distribution](distribution-web-testing.md)\.

 1. Develop your website or application to access your content using the domain name that CloudFront returned after you created your distribution in Step 3\.
 For example, if CloudFront returns d111111abcdef8\.cloudfront\.net as the domain name for your distribution, the URL for the file `image.jpg` in an Amazon S3 bucket or in the root directory on an HTTP server will be `http://d111111abcdef8.cloudfront.net/image.jpg`\.

    If you specified one or more alternate domain names \(CNAMEs\) when you created your distribution, you can use your own domain name\.
 In that case, the URL for `image.jpg` might be `http://www.example.com/image.jpg`\.

    Note the following:
-   + If you want to use signed URLs to restrict access to your content, see [Serving Private Content through CloudFront](PrivateContent.md)\.
+   + If you want to use signed URLs to restrict access to your content, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.
    + If you want to serve compressed content, see [Serving Compressed Files](ServingCompressedFiles.md)\.
    + For information about CloudFront request and response behavior for Amazon S3 and custom origins, see [Request and Response Behavior](RequestAndResponseBehavior.md)\.